 - The student earns at least a C in the courses.
 Please be sure to have your transcripts sent to Hollins before you arrive so the registrar can evaluate course credits before you register for fall term classes.

 Everything that you need to know about academics at Hollins is included in the Academic Catalog (PDF).
 Please take some time to become familiar with the catalog before you arrive on campus.
-In the meantime, please feel free to direct any questions about academic issues to Trish Hammer, dean of academic services (firstname.lastname@example.org, 540/362-6333).
+In the meantime, please feel free to direct any questions about academic issues to Rebecca Beach, dean of academic services (firstname.lastname@example.org, 540/362-6333).